la2050/archive/_organizations/los-angeles-walks.md

-   <p>- Advocated for the Cityâ€™s first Walkability Checklist that is used by City Planning Staff in their review of new development projects</p>
+   <p>- Advocated for the City’s first Walkability Checklist that is used by City Planning Staff in their review of new development projects</p>

    <p>- Organized the Great Hollywood Walkabout in 2006</p>